This just in: Naming bad fashion

 skip_title=1 (disallowed) Alternate Persistent

 The same logic applies if using the auto parameter and/or the use_default attribute.
 The first sheet in the list will become one of those flavours of Stylesheet where the values of skip and skip_title intersect.
-If using values of ‘N’ or more, the first ‘N’ sheets become those particular flavours.
+If using higher values, the first few sheets become those particular flavours.

 smd_styleswitch

 Requires jQuery to be loaded on your page, before the call to smd_styleswitch.
-Tested with the latest version (1.2.6 as of this writing).
+Tested with v1.7.

 Attributes

 • class : CSS class to apply to the wraptag.
 Default is smd_switcher.
-If you have not specified a wraptag, your own container must be given this class name so the switcher can be inserted
+If you have not specified a wraptag, you may give the class name of your own container so the switcher can be inserted

 • break_is_tag : if the break attribute is a tag, this should be set to 1 (which it is by default).
 If you wish to use something else between each stylesheet name (e.g. break=" | ") set this to 0

-• linkclass : CSS class to apply to each stylesheet link.
+• linkclass : CSS class to apply to each stylesheet link that is inserted.
 Default is smd_styleswitch

 • activeclass : CSS class to indicate the currently selected stylesheet link.
 Default is smd_currstyle